One gun just not badass enough? Try two!

 Tyranid Spine Gaunts, what just might be the weakest things in the game, each dual wield diamond hard stake-firing pistols coated in neuro-toxin!

 In the 40K spinoff game, Inquisitor, there is a special rule that can be given to characters called Gunslinger, which does actually enable them to fire two pistol weapons simultaneously.
 Unless they're ambidextrous, though, it does confer an aiming penalty to the gun being used in the character's off-hand.

 Another spinoff, Dark Heresy (and its own spinoff, Rogue Trader), allows dual-wielding guns and melee weapons, and even a gun and a melee weapon with the right talents.
 You can also dual-wield rifles, just don't expect to hit very often.

-Averted in Shadowrun - dual-wielding guns is possible, but offers such penalties to hit that it's just not worth it.
-Someone with godly skill might be still effective with such an arrangement, but not as much as just using one firearm at a time.
+Averted in Shadowrun - dual-wielding guns is possible, but offers such penalties to hit (splitting of dice pools, penalties for offhand firing, recoil, environmental factors, etc.) that it's just not worth it.
+Someone with godly skill (a Gunslinger Adept or a tooled-up-to-the-max Street Samurai) might be still effective with such an arrangement, but not as much as just using one firearm at a time.

 Feng Shui, in keeping with Hong Kong action movies, uses this trope fairly frequently.
 Gun-using characters can use a gun in each hand with no penalties at all, and can blast off on mooks with both guns blazing with little problem.
 But against named characters, the only way to increase damage when using two guns is to buy up the Both Guns Blazing gun schtick, which doubles the base damage but allows the victim to subtract twice his toughness against it.